Prefer to talk?

 Warning Signs Your Partnership May Not Work

-Some things in life don't always work out the way you would hope they do.
-The same can be said about partnerships.
-Sometimes a lack of communication between partners or an inflexibility of goals or approaches can put a real strain on any partnership.
-If you're forewarned about a situation you can better prepare the business and seek legal help if necessary.
+Partnerships can sometimes suffer from a lack of communication, inflexible goals, or approaches, all of which can put a strain on the partnership.
+If you're forewarned about a situation, you can better prepare the business and seek legal help if necessary.

 What are the signs of a bad partner?